0 Comment

 The portal should be easily accessible to all employees so that they can nominate their team members.

-Hence, technical integration with the HRMS ensures that the employee and the supervisor data in the portal are always up-to-date.
+Hence, technical integration with the HRMS ensures that the portal’s employee and supervisor data is always up-to-date.

 3. Continuous Feedback from Employees